pyrus/pearhunt/README.md

 Finally:

-run `./scripts/upgrade.php` from cli to create and setup the DB run `./scripts/addChannel.php pear.php.net` to add a channel to the db.
+ * run `./scripts/upgrade.php` from cli to create and setup the DB
+ * run `./scripts/addChannel.php pear.php.net` to add a channel to the db.

 ## Indexing PEAR channels

 Add a channel and discover all packages:

-`./scripts/addChannel.php pear.example.com`
+ * `./scripts/addChannel.php pear.example.com`

 Update a channel:

-`./scripts/updateChannel.php pear.example.com`
+ * `./scripts/updateChannel.php pear.example.com`

 ## Searching!

-Right now there's only a json output:

-Search using the form which comes up from `www/index.php`
+ * Search using the form which comes up from `www/index.php`

-It'll issue an ajax request to `www/index?q=foo`
+ * It'll issue an ajax request to `www/index?q=foo`

+Content type is determined by the client's `Accept` header.

 ## TODO

 When scanning the channels, also scan the packages and index all the classes each package provides... this would allow us to build a really dangerous autoloader that would install vendor dependencies automatically   B-)